ybriffa/docs/pages/cloud/dedicated/adding-secondary-dns-on-dedicated-server/guide.en-asia.md

 ---
-title: Creating a secondary DNS on a Dedicated Server
+title: 'Adding a domain to secondary DNS on a Dedicated Server'
 slug: secondary-dns
-excerpt: This guide will show you how to create a secondary DNS and add it to your Dedicated Server
+excerpt: 'This guide will show you how to add a domain to secondary DNS of your Dedicated Server'
-section: Network Management
+section: 'Network Management'
 ---

-**Last updated 21st June 2018**
+**Last updated 13th June 2018**

 ## Objective

-If you want to use your [Dedicated Server](https://www.ovh.com/asia/dedicated-servers/){.external} as the primary DNS for your domain, you can add the domain as a secondary DNS to your server.
+If you want to use your [Dedicated Server](https://www.ovh.co.uk/dedicated_servers/){.external} as the primary DNS for your domain, you can add the domain as a secondary DNS to your server.

 **This guide will show you how to create a secondary DNS, and add it to your Dedicated Server.**

 ## Requirements

-* a [Dedicated Server](https://www.ovh.com/asia/dedicated-servers/){.external} with Windows installed
+* a [Dedicated Server](https://www.ovh.co.uk/dedicated_servers/){.external} with any OS installed
-* a domain name
+* a [domain](https://www.ovh.co.uk/domains/){.external} in your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
-* access to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}
+* access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}

 ## Instructions